mik315/append-csv/README.md

 Append as many CSV files are in a directory into a single csv file.

 This script is useful when:
+- You are not working into a Jupyter notebook.
 - Have more than one CSV file with many rows and need to consolidate those rows in a single file.
 - Your device does not have enough resources to have Excel appending the quantity of rows.
 - Your connection is too low or it is used for another thing different to upload the CSV files to Excel online.